great-expectations/great_expectations/docs/guides/validation/validate_data_overview.md

 <UniversalMap setup='inactive' connect='inactive' create='inactive' validate='active'/>

-When you have completed this step for the first time, you will have created and run a Checkpoint.
+When you complete this step for the first time, you will have created and run a Checkpoint.
 This Checkpoint can then be reused to Validate data in the future, and you can also create and configure additional Checkpoints to cover different use cases, should you have them.

 ## The Validate Data process